• Marine insurance

 1. Air Transport:

-The Takaful company covers damage and/or loss of goods transported by air resulting from the following risks:
+Takaful Insurance Company covers the damage and/or loss of goods transported by air, resulting from the following risks:

-• Aviation risks such as aircraft crashes and/or collisions, and acts of God such as storms.
+• Aviation risks such as aircraft crashes or collisions and natural disasters like storms.

 • Fire risks.

-• Coverage of air transport risks for goods from the time they are received from the exporter’s warehouses until delivery to the importer, including:
+• Coverage of air transport risks for goods from the time they are received from the exporter’s warehouse until they are delivered to the importer, including:

 • Loading and unloading risks.